lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-11-02-crypto-protocols-NS.md

 Several operators are defined inductively to specify what can be derived from a set of (presumably intercepted) messages.
-For reasoning about secrecy, `analz` is particularly important.
+For reasoning about secrecy, `analz` specifies the set of message components that can be extracted from a given set.
-It specifies the set of message components that can be extracted from a given set, and in particular, the body of an encrypted message becomes available if the decryption key is available.
+The body of an encrypted message becomes available if the decryption key is available.

 <pre class="source">